$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits: Algebra of Majorana doubling

 This equation defines the Clifford algebra of Majorana fermions.
 The full algebra is generated by all the ordered products of these operators.
 For the case of three Majorana fermions the full Clifford algebra is described below:

-The Clifford algebra of three Majorana fermions is $8$ dimensional,with these eight independent generators.
-There are three bivectors $\gamma_{12}$,$\gamma_{23}$,$\gamma_{31}$ and one trivector(also called pseudoscalar) $\gamma_{123}$.
+The Clifford algebra of three Majorana fermions is $8$ dimensional, with these eight independent generators.
+There are three bivectors $\gamma_{12}$,$\gamma_{23}$,$\gamma_{31}$ and one trivector(also called a pseudoscalar) $\gamma_{123}$.
 Bivectors are related to rotations and trivector will turn out to be very important for our discussion on topological order because it is a chirality operator which distinguishes between even and odd parity.
 We refer to \cite{Rukhsan} for more discussion on Clifford algebra of spin.
 In that paper, relation between spin and fermionic systems has been made clear.
 The reader will find seeds of the duality between Pauli matrices(spin) and Clifford algebra(Majorana fermions).

-Lee and Wilczek\cite{Lee} gave illuminating analysis of doubled spectrum of the Kitaev chain model.
-They showed that the algebra which has been considered for the Kitaev Chain model is conceptually incomplete.
-Using case of three Majorana fermions which are at the edges of superconducting wires,it is shown that the Hamiltonian of these Majorana fermions has more algebraic structure than anticipated.
-The difference lies in another Majorana operator which has been called \textit{Emergent Majorana} for the reason that it obeys all the properties of a Majorana fermion.
+Lee and Wilczek\cite{Lee} gave an illuminating analysis of the doubled spectrum of the Kitaev chain model.
+They showed that the algebra that has been considered for the Kitaev chain model is conceptually incomplete.
+Using case of three Majorana fermions which are at the edges of superconducting wires, it is shown that the Hamiltonian of these Majorana fermions has more algebraic structure than anticipated.
+The difference lies in another Majorana operator which has been called an \textit{Emergent Majorana} for the reason that it obeys all the properties of a Majorana fermion.
 We briefly review their analysis here and later on generalize it.

-Let $b_{1}$,$b_{2}$ and $b_{3}$ are three Majorana fermions which can occur at the ends of three p-wave superconducting nano-wires.
-This situation is not artificial rather it is crucial for topological Kondo effect where they take three Majorana fermions from the ends of two nano-wires.
-Similarly, such three wire junction have also been explored to study Kitaev spin model\cite{Kells2,Yao}.
+Let $b_{1}$,$b_{2}$ and $b_{3}$ be three Majorana fermions that can occur at the ends of three p-wave superconducting nano-wires.
+This situation is not artificial, rather it is crucial for the topological Kondo effect\cite{Beri} where three Majorana fermions give rise to non-local spin-$1/2$ object which then couples to the conduction fermions in the leads.
+Similarly, three such wire junctions have also been explored to study the Kitaev spin model\cite{Kells2,Yao}.

 We can write down a Hamiltonian for these interacting Majoranas coming from three different wires.